-The Federal Direct Loan Program (also called FLDP, FDSLP, and Direct Loan Program) provides low-interest loans for students and parents to help pay for the cost of college.
+The Federal Direct Loan Program provides low-interest loans for students and parents to help pay for the cost of college.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.

 All Federal Direct Loans require:

 - completion of the FAFSA